-- A. The purpose of Site Plan Review is to protect the health, safety, convenience and general welfare of the inhabitants of the Town.
-It provides a review of plans for uses and structures which may have significant impacts, both within the site and in relation to adjacent properties and streets; including the potential impact on public services and infrastructure; pedestrian and vehicular traffic; unique environmental and historic resources; abutting properties; and community character and ambiance. - B. Sites and developments to which this section applies shall comply with the regulations of this section as well as all other applicable Town Bylaws and the requirements of the Commonwealth of Massachusetts prior to any construction being undertaken in the Town of Truro.
-Endorsement under this Section does not constitute approval under any other applicable federal, state or local requirements.
-(4/06)
+- A. The purpose of Site Plan Review for Commercial Development and for Residential Development is to protect the health, safety, convenience and general welfare of the inhabitants of the Town.
+It provides for a review of plans for uses and structures which may have significant impacts, both within the site and in relation to adjacent properties and streets; including the potential impact on public services and infrastructure; pedestrian and vehicular traffic; significant environmental and historic resources; abutting properties; and community character and ambiance. - B. Sites and developments to which this section applies shall comply with the regulations of this section as well as all other applicable Town Bylaws and the requirements of the Commonwealth of Massachusetts prior to any construction being undertaken in the Town of Truro.
+Approval under this Section does not constitute approval under any other applicable federal, state or local requirements. - C. Prior to either filing an application for a Commercial or Residential Development, subject to this by-law, the applicant is encouraged, although not required to meet with the Planning Board for a preliminary discussion/review.
+Waivers may be discussed, but shall not be granted at the time of the preliminary discussion. - D. Site Alteration Violation of the Bylaw - 1.
+No building permit, site clearing, filling, grading, material deliveries or construction shall be initiated on any site to which this section applies until the required Commercial or Residential Site Plan approval is obtained from the Planning Board. - 2.
+Nothing herein shall be construed to prohibit such site clearing or altering as may be necessary to conduct such pre-development studies as geotechnical tests, soil borings, wetlands determination, percolation tests for septic systems as required by the Board of Health, or other similar tests required by any Town Bylaw or regulation of the Commonwealth.